-I just finished listening to the book Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss, and I can’t shut up about it, especially his description of The Magic Email.
+The Magic Email from the book Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss, really works.

 About the book itself: An ex-FBI international kidnapping negotiator opens each chapter with a crazy-but-true hostage negotiation story.
 Then he takes whatever tactic was used and applies it to regular life.

 You get a crazy action-packed narrative AND some genuinely good self-help.